mmctl/easycrypt-ext/README.md

 3. **Restart Emacs**
    Restart Emacs for the changes to take effect.
-If Emacs launches without errors, you should be good to go.
+If Emacs launches without errors, you should be good to go (warnings are usually fine).

 ## Basics